Hallo mensen, Leo Hier. The topic today is HMAC Key Cryptography in Swift and an example of how to authenticate messages with native Swift.

 Let’s code but first…

-You want to create a message authentication string using SHA256 and the key creation is based on the same hash function using HMAC-based Key Derivation Function
+You want to create a message authentication string using SHA256 and the key creation is based on the same hash function using the HMAC-based Key Derivation Function

 A key derivation function (KDF) is a cryptographic hash function that derives one or more secret keys from a secret value such as a main key, a password, or a passphrase using a pseudorandom function.
 KDFs can be used to stretch keys into longer keys or to obtain keys of a required format, such as converting a group element that is the result of a Diffie–Hellman key exchange into a symmetric key for use with AES.
 Keyed cryptographic hash functions are popular examples of pseudorandom functions used for key derivation.